• Target level of study

 • Integrated & Embedded Electronic Systems (IEES)

-• Ionizing Radiation and its Effects on Microelectronics and Photonics Technologies (RADMEP)
+• Ionizing radiation and its effects on microelectronic and photonic technologies (RADMEP)

-The professional aspects are inherent to the discipline taught, which must follow technological developments.
-The teaching teams are all in close contact with the world of industry and the world of research, which ensures that the courses are well adapted to the students' needs.
-The presence of external contributors, projects and internships reinforce this professionalization.
-The integration of young graduates is very fast because they have skills that allow them to be quickly operational.
+Professional aspects are inherent to the discipline taught, which must keep pace with technological developments.
+The teaching teams all have close ties with industry and the world of research, ensuring that the courses are well suited to the needs of the profession.
+The involvement of external speakers, projects, and internships reinforce this professionalization.
+Young graduates find employment very quickly because they have the skills that enable them to be operational right away.

 Read more